N'Dali

+N'Dali, like many areas of Benin, is home to a constituent monarchy.

 Geography

 It lies on the main north-south highway, approximately 60 km north of Parakou, and is the location of a customs stop where all north/south commercial traffic on the RNIE-2 and RNIE-6 must stop for a customs check.
 The Sota River begins near N'Dali and flows north-north-east until it reaches the Niger River at Malanville.

 It is also the seat of the Roman Catholic Diocese of N’Dali.